SeekyCt/spm-decomp/README.md

 }
 ```
 so it seems unlikely the devs would've switched to this weird while format over a for loop.

+## TTYD Support
+TTYD was initially matched too for some of seqdrv, but this was abandoned based on the effort it would've taken to keep doing and also to find the right compiler version & flags for it too.
+The code that was matched still remains.

 ## Credits
 Various members of the TTYD community for their documentation here https://github.com/PistonMiner/ttyd-tools and for porting the demo symbol map to the final game